mhkt19/FireAndSmokeDetector/README.md

 While sensor-based systems are effective, their combination with computer vision can significantly enhance overall fire detection capabilities:
 - **Hybrid Systems**: Integrating computer vision with traditional sensors can provide a more comprehensive fire detection system, utilizing the strengths of both methods.
 - **Verification**: Vision-based systems can verify alarms from traditional sensors, ensuring that emergency responses are accurate and timely.
-- **Research and Studies**: Research indicates the growing importance and effectiveness of computer vision in fire detection.
-Notable papers include "Video Fire Detection – A Review" and "Fire Detection using Image Processing: A Review," which highlight advancements and the critical role of computer vision in this domain.

 ## Project Overview